tmaxthomas/KSP-optimum-stage-calculator/README.md

 And there, you're done.
 Just run the executable to run the program.
 You can read the license too, if you really want to.

+Credit goes to @CunjoCarl and @Abastro of the KSP Forums for both providing the inspiration for this project, and for their (substantial) part in figuring out the mathematics.

 Copyright (c) 2017, Theodore M. Thomas

 This program is licensed under the MIT License